ivancuric/css-selector-performance/Optimizing CSS.md

 However, that was back in 2014.
 Things have changed a lot since then, and memorizing rules is all but useless in the ever-changing browser landscape.
 Always remember to do your own tests, especially when performance is concerned.

-I went to do my own tests, and for that I used Paul Lewis' test as inspiration.
+I went to do my own tests, and for that I used Paul Lewis' test mentioned Paul Irish's comment.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5MDczMjIwOF19
+eyJoaXN0b3J5IjpbMTE1NDA3MDUwOV19
 -->